cobalthq/cobalt-product-public-docs/content/en/BestPractices/akhan_input_validation.md

 ## Best Practices

-- Assume that any input can be an attack
+- Assume that any input can be an attack.
-- Validate all user input before processing it
+- Validate all user input before processing it.
-  - The [OWASP Input Validation Cheat Sheet recommends](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html#goals-of-input-validation) that you use input validation as early as possible in the data flow,
+  - The [OWASP Input Validation Cheat Sheet recommends](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html#goals-of-input-validation) that you use input validation as early as possible in the data flow.
 - Include an **allow list** of valid inputs.
 Attackers can often bypass the deny lists.
 For example, you could use the following to validate a US zip code: